EdgarFonseca94/EmployeeFatigue/README.md

 ## Background

-This data is from Kaggle found [here](https://www.kaggle.com/blurredmachine/are-your-employees-burning-out)
+This data is from Kaggle found [here](https://www.kaggle.com/blurredmachine/are-your-employees-burning-out).
+The goal of this project was to see if we can find what variables affect employee burnout.
+After determining what variables are meaningful we need to see if we can build a model to accurately predict employee burn rate.

 <a name="Findings"/>